Sustainability in Costa Rica

 Are in good disciplinary standing

-You are in good disciplinary standing at the time of application and remain so through the start of your term abroad.
+You must be in good disciplinary standing at the time of application and remain so through the start of your term abroad.
 Students who have been found responsible for a code of conduct violation and will not be in good disciplinary standing (including disciplinary probation) may submit a petition for review.

 Meet the minimum age requirement